JSEcoin/platform/public/docs/Getting-Started.md

 By using surplus CPU power, huge energy and cost savings could be made over traditional cryptocurrency networks.

-As part of this we also offer the ability for users without website to mine JSECoin.
-They can do this by accessing the JSECoin platform and act as miners through either a Web Browser, Desktop or Mobile App.
+As part of this we also offer the ability for users without website to mine JSEcoin.
+They can do this by accessing the JSEcoin platform and act as miners through either a Web Browser, Desktop or Mobile App.

-We have now Open Sourced the JSECoin Project and you can explore our code and repositorys [here](https://github.com/jsecoin).
+We have now Open Sourced the JSEcoin Project and you can explore our code and repositorys [here](https://github.com/jsecoin).

 ## The Platform